Law Practice Management and Technology Section

-Submit articles for publication in The Bottom Line to Section Coordinator, Kristina Robledo (Kristina.Robledo@calbar.ca.gov), to be reviewed by the editorial committee.
+As always, the eTBL Subcommittee welcomes submissions, as well as ideas for articles.
+You can send them to email@example.com or to Section Coordinator, Kristina Robledo (Kristina.Robledo@calbar.ca.gov), to be reviewed by the editorial committee.
 Obtain the Guidelines for submitting articles from the Section Coordinator

 Archived Articles: Archived issues of The Bottom Line can be found in the Members' Only section of the LPMT website going back to October 2011.
 Prior to that date, you will find only a table of contents for past issues.
 Some past issues may still be available.
 Contact Section Coordinator, Kristina Robledo (Kristina.Robledo@calbar.ca.gov).